top of page

 The External Site Risk Snapshot is not:

 It does not replace existing processes.
-It adds context that is often missing later.
+It simply adds the context that is so often missing later.

 When This Is Most Useful